-PHMSA regulations at 49 CFR 192.611(a)(3)(iii) require that an operator confirm or revise the MAOP of a pipe segment that is in satisfactory condition when the hoop stress of the segment is no longer commensurate with class location.
-Under 49 CFR 192.611(a)(3)(iii), an operator may be required to reduce the operating pressure of a pipeline segment, repressure test the pipeline segment, or alternatively, replace the pipe in order to maintain the Alternative MAOP.
-Below is the relevant text of 49 CFR 192.611(a):
+PHMSA regulations at 49 CFR 192.611(a) require that an operator confirm or revise the MAOP of a pipe segment that is in satisfactory condition when the hoop stress of the segment is no longer commensurate with class location.
+Under 49 CFR 192.611(a), an operator may be required to reduce the operating pressure of a pipeline segment, repressure test the pipeline segment, or alternatively, may have to replace the pipe in order to maintain the MAOP.
+Below is the relevant text of 49 CFR 192.611(a) and (d) and 192.619(a):